tldr-pages/tldr/pages/common/users.md

 `users`

-- Print logged in user names according to a specific file:
+- Print logged in user names according to a given file:

 `users {{/var/log/wmtp}}`